scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

    Screenshot of CircuitPromo.ca website with an optimal shopping journey. :label:`circuit`

 :math:`F_1` statistics maximization algorithm :cite:`nan2012optimizing`,
-based on dynamic programming, will be used to meet the objective (i), which will be of major interest to retailers and distributors.
+based on dynamic programming, was used to achieve objectives (i), which will be of major interest to retailers and distributors.
-A deep learning method :cite:`goodfellow2016deep`, based on recurrent neuron networks (RNN) and convolutional neuron network (CNN), and implemented in Google's TensorFlow tool :cite:`girija2016tensorflow`, will be used to meet objective (ii), which will be of major interest to consumers.
+A deep learning method :cite:`goodfellow2016deep`, based on recurrent neuron networks (RNN) and convolutional neuron network (CNN), and implemented in Google's TensorFlow tool :cite:`girija2016tensorflow`, was used to achieve objectives (ii), which will be of major interest to consumers.

-The problem will be reformulated as a binary prediction task: given a consumer, the history of his previous purchases and a product with his price history, to predict whether or not the given product will be included in the grocery list of the consumer.
+The problem can be reformulated as a binary prediction task: given a consumer, the history of his previous purchases and a product with his price history, to predict whether or not the given product will be included in the grocery list of the consumer.
-Our approach will be to adapt a variety of generative models to existing data, i.e., first-level models, and to use the internal representations of these models as features of the second-level models.
+Our approach adapted a variety of generative models to existing data, i.e., first-level models, and to use the internal representations of these models as features of the second-level models.
-Recurrent neural networks and convolutional neural networks will be used at the first learning level and forward propagation neural networks (Feedforward NN) will be used at the second level of learning.
+Recurrent neural networks and convolutional neural networks was used at the first learning level and forward propagation neural networks (Feedforward NN) was used at the second level of learning.

 Depending on the user :math:`u` and the user purchase history (shop :math:`_{t-h:t}`, :math:`h>0`), we predict the probability that a product :math:`i` is included